Meet the stars of 2019 Row by Row Junior!

 Do Junior patterns make a quilt?

-They can.
+They can and a quilt layout pattern will be available on the Junior Resources page.
 Row by Row Junior encourages learning to sew with a variety of small, confidence building projects that are affordable and doable for today’s busy kids and their families.
 Click here for project ideas using Junior patterns plus tips and tutorials.

 Row by Row Junior wants kids to be successful and have fun sewing their projects.
 We’ve created many resources to make the sewing experience easy on everyone!
 Journals, activity pages, pattern tips and tutorials are all available free to download here.